richelbilderbeek/babette_article/response_letter/response_letter.md

 # Associate Editor Comments to Author:
-# Associate Editor
-# Comments to the Author:

 > we have now received two very qualified reviews for your manuscript on babette.
 > Overall, both reviews are very positive and consider your software and article worthy of publication in Methods in Ecology and Evolution.
 I agree with the reviewers' assessment.
 Nevertheless, before your manuscript can be accepted for publication, I ask you to follow the advice of the two reviewers carefully to address the minor issues raised by them.